Bachelor of Business Information Systems (BBIS)

 Possible Exit Point: Diploma of Business Information Systems

-Please note: Not all units are offered in every semester.
+Please note: Not all units are offered in every trimester.

-The number of units undertaken in each semester can be varied to suit individuals, subject to the total duration of candidature not exceeding 9 years (18 semesters), and subject to any conditions as advised at the time of enrolment.
+- Full-time study is normally 3 years duration.
+The number of units undertaken in each trimester can be varied to suit individual requirements and subject to any conditions as advised at the time of enrolment

-The CRICOS-registered duration is 3 years of full-time study (6 semesters).
-Please note the part time mode is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia.
+- Please note that part time study is not available to holders of a student visa, who are not a citizen of Australia or New Zealand, or who are not an Australian permanent resident, or who are a temporary resident of Australia

 Other learning resources include: